Who are we?

 If you are keen to get involved and to become a volunteer of the Cornwall Blood Bikes service we would be delighted to hear from you.
 We are always looking for volunteers to ride, to help with our fundraising initiatives, to coordinate our calls, to help plan and coordinate our events and welcome any who would like to be more involved by joining our committee.

-Whether you are able to offer a small or large commitment of your time do please get in touch using the ‘Join Us’ link above.
-We also hold monthly volunteer meetings so if you would like to come along to meet us and understand a little more of who we are and what we do you are welcome to do so.
+We also hold bi-monthly volunteer meetings so if you would like to come along to meet us and understand a little more of who we are and what we do you are welcome to do so.
 Dates and venues are published on our events calendar.

 What can you do?

 We need riders and we need motorcycles to deliver our service and we need the funds to finance it.
-We receive no official funding and consequently fund raising is a fundamental activity for our volunteers.
-We need every penny we can raise and you can help the us by assisting in raising the funds which will enable us to keep our motorcycles on the road.
+We receive no official funding from the NHS or Government and consequently fund raising is a fundamental activity for our volunteers.
+We need every penny we can raise and you can help the us by assisting in raising the funds which will enable us to keep our motorcycles on the road, and their wheels turning.

 Please see the vacancies we have currently available for more information.